Call in the administrators – report from Infinite Global 2018

 Again, turning to the Carillion example (according to media monitoring service Factiva) by the end of January the company had accrued more media hits in 2018 alone than in any of the previous five years.

-This reality casts into sharp relief the important role communications and PR plays during any insolvency process and for all stakeholders involved: from insolvency practitioners, to prospective investors, to businesses navigating through a restructuring process themselves.
+This casts into sharp relief the important role communications and PR plays during any insolvency process and for all stakeholders involved: from insolvency practitioners, to prospective investors, to businesses navigating through a restructuring process themselves.

 We have analysed three ‘stock phrases’ that media traditionally use in their reporting on Administrations – sometimes for statutory purposes – and tracked that against official insolvency statistics for the past five years.